 SECTION 7.6 Offset Against Note B. Seller hereby agrees that to the extent any Buyer Indemnified Party is entitled to indemnification hereunder by offset against Note B pursuant to Section 7.5, such Losses may be offset against the remaining aggregate principal amount of Note B and any accrued but unpaid interest or any other amounts due pursuant to Note B. Any such offset may be applied against such principal, interest or other amounts in such order as Buyer elects in its sole discretion.
-All adjustments to Note B under this Section shall be cumulative with all other adjustments to Note B. Seller hereby waives diligence, presentment, demand, protest and notice of every kind whatsoever in connection with any such offset, except as specifically provided above.
+All adjustments to Note B. Seller hereby waives diligence, presentment, demand, protest and notice of every kind whatsoever in connection with any such offset, except as specifically provided above.